 We’ve broadly placed the different factors in two main categories:

-Business variables, including number of employees, number of data scientists, and current analytics maturity.
+Elements including number of employees, number of data scientists, and current analytics maturity make up a significant portion of reasoning for team structure.
 For example, Transamerica’s Matt Cornett recommends that organizations early in their analytics journey with a growing team of data scientists consider centralizing data science at first to set up infrastructure, peer review, and model governance practices before moving to a more federated model.

 He also recommends taking into consideration current IT capabilities to help bring models to production.
 For example, in cases where IT doesn’t have the bandwidth to fully support data science, having a centralized team that can take on this role is critical.